RolandJBaron/RolandJBaron/README.md

 ### About Me

-I'm learning web Development, Althougth Cyber Security is my passion, I'm always willing to learn new things.
-My moto is: "Don't give up until you make it" I always strive for excellence.
 I'm currently living near Frankfurt-Main Germany.
+Currently learning Web Development to further my IT career, it has been a interesting road so far.
+I always want to learn new skills.
+My moto is: "Don't give up until you make it" I strive for excellence.
+I'm new into Programming and enjoying it very much, my career interests are Cyber Security.

 Contact me:<br>
 cyber-recce@protonmail.com